kedark152/cli-sports-quiz-app/README.md

 # CLI Sports Quiz App using JS

-Play this quiz to check your some knowledge on sports
+Play this quiz to check your knowledge on sports